 4. Exact: Your thesis must be clear, concise, and avoid vague language.

 The topic sentence is the first sentence in the paragraph.
 It establishes the focus of the paragraph and uses language from the thesis.

 The reader must be able to see a direct relationship between the topic sentence and the examples used to support it.

 The evidence of an essay is factual information.
 The evidence you present MUST be relevant to your thesis.
 It MUST support the topic sentence.
-Often evidence is presented as a cited quotation.
-Every quotation must be integrated into the paragraph and "I.C.E"ed:
+Often evidence is presented as a cited quotation or paraphrase.
+All evidence must be integrated into the paragraph and "I.C.E"ed:

 Thesis Link or "Clincher"